adityasaky/in-toto-sbom-demo/README.md

 in-toto-run --step-name dependency-develop --products ../dependency/demo.py --key developer --no-command
 ```

-This generates signed link metadata in the developer's folder, which we copy to
+This generates signed link metadata in the developer's folder, which we move to
-the metadata folder in the project root.
+the metadata folders in the repository root.

 ```bash
 mv target-develop.7cedd7de.link ../metadata_target/